porsche-design-system/porsche-design-system/packages/storefront/src/pages/accessibility/workflow.md

   <p-tabs-item label="1: Learn">
     <p-headline variant="headline-3">What is web accessibility?</p-headline>
     <p-text>
       When websites and web tools are properly designed and coded, people with disabilities can use them.
-However, currently many sites and tools are developed with accessibility barriers that make them difficult or impossible for some people to use.
+However, currently many sites and tools are developed with <strong>accessibility barriers</strong> that make them difficult or impossible for some people to use.
       Integrating accessibility into websites brings broader benefits to organizations, website visitors and society.
 For example, easier code maintenance and better user experiences, particularly on mobile devices. <a href="https://www.w3.org/WAI/">International web standards</a> define what is needed for accessibility.
     </p-text>
     <p-text>